-(13) EPS prior to amortization of intangible assets and acquisition costs is a non-GAAP financial measure defined as GAAP EPS plus the per share impact of amortization of intangible assets and acquisition costs.
-The per share impact is calculated as amortization of intangible assets expense and acquisition costs, net of applicable tax benefit, divided by the number of shares outstanding for the applicable period.
-The Company presents EPS prior to amortization of intangible assets and acquisition costs because management believes that the metric can provide investors with useful insight into the Company's core operating performance by excluding non-cash items and acquisition costs that management does not believe impact the Company's ongoing operations.
-EPS prior to amortization of intangible assets and acquisition costs is not a measure of the Company's financial performance under GAAP and should not be considered as an alternative to GAAP EPS or any other performance measure derived in accordance with GAAP.
-Below is a reconciliation of EPS prior to amortization of intangible assets and acquisition costs to the Company's GAAP EPS for the periods presented (in millions, except per share data):
+(12) EPS prior to amortization of intangible assets and acquisition costs is a non-GAAP financial measure defined as adjusted net income, a non-GAAP measure defined as net income plus the after-tax impact of amortization of intangible assets and acquisition costs, divided by the weighted average number of diluted shares outstanding for the applicable period.
+The Company presents adjusted net income and EPS prior to amortization of intangible assets and acquisition costs divided by the weighted average number of diluted shares outstanding for the applicable period.
+The Company presents adjusted net income and EPS prior to amortization of intangible assets and acquisition costs because management believes that these metrics can provide investors with useful insight into the Company's core operating performance by excluding non-cash items and acquisition costs that management does not believe impact the Company's ongoing operations.
+Adjusted net income and EPS prior to amortization of intangible assets and acquisition costs are not measures of the Company's financial performance under GAAP and should not be considered as an alternative to net income, earnings per diluted share or any other performance measure derived in accordance with GAAP.
+Below is a reconciliation of net income and earnings per diluted share to adjusted net income and EPS prior to amortization of intangible assets and acquisition costs for the periods presented (in millions, except per share data):